openlegend/core-rules/core/SRD.md

 gunslinger who channels dark energy, giving her deadshot accuracy and substituting Entropy for Agility. \newline

 **Special:** This feat can only be purchased once.
-In addition, the primary attribute must be either social, mental, or supernatural, while the substituted attribute must be physical.
+In addition, the primary attribute must be either social, mental, or extraordinary, while the substituted attribute must be physical.

 ## Bane Focus